 How do I request participation in the matching service?

-Applicants who wish to be matched with a research partner may be referred after submitting a letter of intent (LOI) or may request participation prior to LOI submission via completion of this online form.
-Note that requesting the matching service does not result in automatic referral.
+Applicants who wish to be matched with a research partner may be referred after submitting a letter of intent (LOI).

 Who provides the matching service?